rmorshea/labox/docs/src/concepts/storables.md

 !!! note

-    In the future, Lakery will come with a linter that automatically generates unique class IDs as you work.
+    In the future, Labox will come with a linter that automatically generates unique class IDs as you work.

 ### Class ID Format